unframework/s3-password-agent/README.md

 Configure and deploy this Node server to a free Heroku instance.
 The server provides a JS widget: include it in your static site.
 That's it.

-* user visits your site, ends up loading the JS widget
-* the JS widget asks user for login, authenticates against Heroku server
-* user clicks on the download link and is directed to the Heroku server
+* user visits your site, clicks on the download link and is directed to the Heroku server
+* Heroku server asks user for email + PIN
-* Heroku server signs a temporary private S3 link and returns a 301 redirect
+* Heroku server signs a temporary private S3 link and returns a 302 redirect

 ## Development